 - Start the walk at the Captain Cook & Staithes Heritage centre to learn more about North Yorkshire’s famous sea captain

 - Look back towards Staithes as you head along the cliff-top path - it’s a perfect spot for a photo as the village is postcard pretty

 - Keep your eyes peeled for birdlife diving around the Port Mulgrave headland about halfway along the walk

 The final section of the route circles around a rock promontory known as Crocodile Head due to its distinctive shape before arriving at the horseshoe-shaped Runswick Bay.
 This sleepy Yorkshire Coast village has small peaceful streets and quaint cottages including the last remaining traditional thatched coastguard’s cottage in Yorkshire.

-Where to stay: The School House, a three-bedroom holiday home in Sandsend
+Where to stay: The Retreat, a two-bedroom holiday home in Sandsend

 Enjoy some time is wonderful Whitby before setting off on this scenic coastal stretch of the Cleveland Way.
 Whitby is one of the most popular seaside towns around, famous for its gothic abbey that inspired Dracula and fish and chip shops selling the catch of the day straight from the fishing boats.
 Explore Whitby’s old town and find quirky shops selling everything from Whitby Jet to lucky glass ducks.

 - Start the walk by climbing 199 steps to Whitby Abbey and enjoying the view over the harbour